-This travel diary is from my trip from Surkhet to Jumla to Rara Lake to Kolti to Surkhet was done in August 2009.
+This travel diary is from my trip to Rara Lake via Jumla and then down to Kolti and back to Surkhet done in August 2009.

 Day 1 – Surkhet to Jumla

 Trip to the biggest lake in Nepal, Rara, was a solitary but rather exhilarating experience.
 I was going solo and my plan was to trek up there from Jumla to Rara, Mugu and the go down to Bajura,and get to the plains from there.
 I stayed a hospital in Surkhet with a friend who was a doctor there.
 That introduced me to the what the people up north in the most undeveloped part of Nepal were experiencing.
 Surkhet is a gateway to the Karnali region including some of the far west like Bajura.
 The small 10 to 15 seater planes hold flights to Khalanga in Jumla, Taalcha in Mugu and Kolti in Bajura.
 (Jumla has cemented runaways, others don’t.)

 I flew to Jumla after getting hard earned tickets (its like a bus stop where first come first serve system is put in place but then the planes would rather take rice and other cargo items in the seats than passengers, more profitable for them).
-At the last moment i got switched from Sita Air to Yeti Air because the Sita Air plane’s tyres burst open while landing.
-At least I should count my luck in getting extra seat in Yeti, because I happened to know the Manager of the Sita Air at the airport – who you know helps a lot in these places.
-I met people who had waited for a week at the airport trying to get a ticket to the Karnali region.
+At the last moment i got switched from Sita Air to Yeti Air because Sita Air plane’s tyres had burst open while landing to pick us up.